cytoscape/cytoscape.js-edgehandles/README.md

  * `cy.edgehandles('start', 'some-node-id')` : start the handle drag state on node with specified id (e.g. `'some-node-id'`)
  * `cy.edgehandles('drawon')` : enable draw mode
  * `cy.edgehandles('drawoff')` : disable draw mode

+## Publishing instructions

+This project is set up to automatically be published to npm and bower.
+To publish:

+1. Set the version number environment variable: `export VERSION=1.2.3`
+1. Publish: `gulp publish`
+1. If publishing to bower for the first time, you'll need to run `bower register cytoscape-edgehandles https://github.com/cytoscape/cytoscape.js-edgehandles.git`